-It is to decompose the above measured stress (strain) – time spectrum and calculate the times under different stress (including amplitude and average value) cycles, so as to calculate the accumulated damage.
+The objective is to decompose the stress (or strain) – time spectrum obtained above and determine the duration of different stress cycles (including amplitude and average value), in order to compute the accumulated damage.

 Get material data

-If the load frequency is not high, a group of simple fatigue tests can be carried out (sinusoidal stress, tension and compression or bending, with national standards):
+If the load frequency is not high, a set of simple fatigue tests can be conducted according to national standards.
+These tests may include sinusoidal stress, tension and compression, or bending.

 A stress life (i.e. number of cycles) curve is obtained, which is the so-called S-N curve:

-If the load frequency is high or the temperature changes greatly, the S-N load under different average stresses and temperatures shall be measured for interpolation calculation, because the average stress has an impact on the life.
+When the load frequency is high or there are significant temperature changes, it is necessary to measure the S-N load under various average stresses and temperatures for interpolation calculation.
+This is because the average stress has an impact on the life.

-If the material data is extremely limited, or the company is very poor and lazy to do fatigue test, the fatigue performance can also be estimated from the strength of the material.
+In cases where material data is limited or the company is unwilling to conduct fatigue tests, the fatigue performance can be estimated from the material strength.

-If plastic strain occurs, the cumulative damage is generally based on the strain life curve (i.e., E-N curve), so the strain load needs to be applied.
+When plastic strain occurs, the cumulative damage is usually based on the strain life curve (i.e., E-N curve), which requires the application of strain load.